TRANSFER PROGRAM INFORMATION

 Mathematics (choose two of the following)

-Arts/Humanities (choose one of the following)
+Arts/Humanities (choose two of the following)

 Social and Behavior Sciences (choose three of the following)